 This Watermelon Basil Salad is a unique, delightful summer salad with beautifully blended, delicious vibrant flavors.
-An easy salad to whip up, the combination of sweet watermelon with balsamic glaze and a handful of other simple ingredients is out of this world.
+An easy salad to whip up, the combination of sweet watermelon with balsamic dressing and a handful of other simple ingredients is out of this world.

 This Watermelon Basil Salad is an exciting twist and deviation from the classic watermelon salad recipe made with feta cheese and fresh mint leaves.